Jacobbayisa/bluenile-e-commerce/README.md

+# BLUE NILE
-# Blue-nile is a an ecommerce website being built with techologies like React, Redux, Nodejs and MongoDB.
-Once finalized it will be a fully functional ecommerce website
+Blue-Nile is an eCommerce website built with technologies like React, Redux, Nodejs, and MongoDB.
+Once finalized, it will be a fully functional eCommerce website